-The accounting and microcomputer applications lab is located in the Advanced Technology Center, Room 225 and offers free tutoring to students in accounting, economics, and CGS1570 classes.
-Students are encouraged to come do their homework or projects in the lab so they can ask questions while they do the work.
+The ACE Tutoring Lab is located in the Charles Hilton Center, Room 225, and offers free tutoring to students in accounting, computer science, and economics classes.
+Students are encouraged to come and do their homework or projects in the lab so they can ask questions while they work.
+Tutoring hours vary from semester to semester depending on the availability of tutors.